-Regardless how much we love the holidays, stress is an uninvited guest — whether or not you have real-life visitors.
+No matter how much you love the holidays, stress is an uninvited guest — whether or not you have real-life visitors.
 There's a lot to do, a lot of money to spend, and a lot of people to please.
 Take a deep breath and employ these 10 tactics, which don't cost a thing, to manage stress during the holiday season.

 Fewer people at a holiday gathering means less food, less money, and less overall stress.
-As satisfying as it is to be invited to the homes of multiple friends or relatives, this breeds trouble.
+As satisfying as it is to be invited to a slew of parties and events, this breeds trouble.
 Each invitation turns into an obligation to buy at least one gift and likely make a contribution to the dinner table as well.
 Politely decline invitations and explain your new less-stress approach (if an explanation seems warranted).

 As a family, commit to donating to a charity or to the kids' college funds instead of buying gifts.
-Set an amount that fits your budget and cut a check to the cause of your choice or deposit the funds in the college account.
-Get the extended family on board, which reduces gift costs even more.
-Each nuclear family determines how much and where to contribute, but the end goal is the same: Spend less and stress less.
+Get the extended family on board to cut gift costs even more.
+Everyone determines how much and where to contribute, but the end goal is the same: Spend less and stress less.

 Rather than buying all the groceries and cooking the entire holiday meal, invite guests to pitch in.
 Breaking the affair into smaller, more manageable tasks significantly lowers the amount of time, effort, and money expended.
 Consider choosing a theme so all the contributed dishes complement each other.
-A menu based on fresh, locally sourced foods, for example, would encourage the family to rethink traditional holiday fare and leave everyone feeling a wee bit virtuous at the end.
+A healthy menu based on fresh, locally sourced foods, for example, might leave everyone feeling virtuous, not stuffed.

-Waiting until the last minute to buy gifts for everyone on your list, cook a side dish, or clean the house is just asking for extra holiday anxiety.
-Set deadlines well in advance so there's no cramming at crunch time.
-Buy items as you see them -- especially if they're on sale -- and make to-do lists with a "due date" notation; tackle a little at a time.
+Waiting until the last minute to buy gifts for everyone on your list, cook a side dish, or clean the house is asking for anxiety.
+Set deadlines well in advance to eliminate cramming at crunch time.
+Buy items as you see them — especially if they're on sale — and make to-do lists with a "due date" notation.
 When the big day arrives, you might even feel, if not relaxed, less inclined to yank out your hair.

-Holiday cards easily cost more than $1 apiece -- and that doesn't count postage.
-Have you recently evaluated who is on the receiving end of these missives?
-Are you sure the addresses are current?
+Holiday cards easily cost more than $1 apiece — and that doesn't count postage.
 Take time to double-check the card list so nothing marked "return to sender" shows up in your mailbox.
 Are you still in touch with everyone?
 Are you sure the addresses are current?
-There's no sense in wasting time and money to send out more than necessary.
+There's no sense in wasting time and money sending out more than necessary.

 Put the money you would have used on gifts toward a family holiday vacation that won't break the bank.
 Set a budget and stick to it.
-Be sure to account for transportation, lodging, food, entertainment, and incidentals.
+Be sure to account for costs such as airplane tickets, lodging, food, entertainment, and incidentals.
 If the extended family tags along, have everyone chip in to cover their share.
-Getting away from the holiday grind can leave you refreshed for next year's celebrations.

-Relieve the pressure by assigning specific jobs to your significant other and the kids.
-Children can be a big help in the kitchen and your partner can run errands and help with critical chores around the house.
-With less on your shoulders, you may actually look forward to hosting holiday festivities.
+Relieve some pressure by recruiting loved ones to take on some tasks.
+Children can be a big help in the kitchen, and adults can run errands and tackle critical chores around the house.
+With less on your plate you may actually look forward to hosting holiday festivities.

-Just because you've always celebrated one way doesn't mean you can't change it up.
-One new tradition or shift in the routine may help manage holiday stress.
-Dine at a restaurant, celebrate on a different day, buy presents only for the kids -- whatever you need to keep the season feeling special without adding to the burdens.
+Just because you've always celebrated one way doesn't mean you can't mix it up this year.
+One new tradition or shift in routine may help manage holiday stress.
+Dine at a restaurant, celebrate on a different day, buy presents only for the kids — whatever you need to keep the season special without adding stress.